khanhmdinh/khanhmdinh.github.io/06_Menswear Insights Hub/README.md

 ## 10) Notes from the PBIX PDF
 The PDF export shows the **Available Brands** explorer plus ranked visuals for discounts, varieties, profits (top & bottom), and premium pricing leaders; use these to validate your own environment after connecting to Azure SQL.

+>This project was built based on what I learned from the course “13+ Power BI Portfolio Projects with DAX & SQL” by Insigh BI Solutions Pvt Ltd & KRISHAI Technologies Private Limited.
+I made some modifications and added new features to fit my own learning goals.